LucasRMP/quadtree/README.md

 # QuadTree Visualization

+Click [here](https://lucasrmp.github.io/quadtree/) to see the functional project

 This is a visualization of the QuadTree data structure built in javascript using the [P5.js](https://p5js.org) framework, the idea is to give a ui so the user can see how the quadtree is structured and a simple range query vizualization.

-#
+_____

 ## About the QuadTree
 A quadtree is a tree data structure in which each internal node has exactly four children.
 Quadtrees are the two-dimensional analog of octrees and are most often used to partition a two-dimensional space by recursively subdividing it into four quadrants or regions.
 The data associated with a leaf cell varies by application, but the leaf cell represents a "unit of interesting spatial information".